sackio/pa1d/README.md

 # pa1d

-One payment module to rule them all
+One payment module to rule them all.
+Pa1d aims to simplify the different payment gateways and their APIs into RESTful conventions.

 ## Getting Started
 Install the module with: `npm install pa1d`